ecolog/scxml-web-prolog/README.md

 - There's very little error handling.
 - There are examples, but no real unit tests.

-What you can do at this point is to look at the examples, run them, and inspect the trace.
+What you can do at this point is to look at the examples, run them, and inspect the traces.
 The PoC comes with more than a dozen examples exercising the most important aspects of SCXML + Web Prolog.
-The examples can be found in [scxml-web-prolog/web-client/scxml/](https://github.com/torbjornlager/scxml-web-prolog/tree/main/web-client/scxml).
+They can be found in [scxml-web-prolog/web-client/scxml/](https://github.com/torbjornlager/scxml-web-prolog/tree/main/web-client/scxml).

-Contributions of more examples are most welcome!
+Contributions of additional examples are of course most welcome!

 ## Installing and running